-For general information about preventive healthcare at Tang, including recommended screening tests and immunizations and how to schedule, see the Preventive Health Page.
+For general information about preventive healthcare at UHS, including recommended screening tests and immunizations and how to schedule, see the Preventive Health Page.

 Pelvic exam basics

 Routine pelvic or "gynecologic" exams are a very important part of health care.
-This exam provides an opportunity for your clinician to detect and test for abnormalities of the breast, vulva, vagina, cervix, ovaries, fallopian tubes, uterus, and colon.
+This exam provides an opportunity for your clinician to detect and test for abnormalities of the breast, vulva, vagina, cervix, ovaries, fallopian tubes, and uterus.

 You may need more frequent pelvic exams if you have: